Infineon/mtb-example-optiga-mqtt-client/README.md

 #### Certificate extraction and MQTT connection configuration

-Immediately after the secure element is initialized, you might need to extract the certificate out of the chip and assign it to the internal MQTT Client configuration.
+Immediately after the secure element is initialized, you might need to extract the certificate from the chip and assign it to the internal MQTT Client configuration.
 For an example, see [here](source/mqtt_client_config.c#L171).

 #### mbed TLS configuration